VotyXYZ/protocol/README.md

 What is Voty Protocol?

-- A decentralized permissionless voting system designed for DAOs.
+- A decentralized permissionless voting system designed for communities.
 - Whole-process transparency and immutable (based on Arweave).

 ## VIPs